 How Much Does Youth Hockey Cost in Colorado?

-Colorado's hockey scene is thriving, powered by the Avalanche organization and a population that loves winter sports.
-Front Range programs from Denver to Colorado Springs are highly competitive, and the combination of altitude training and strong coaching infrastructure has made Colorado a legitimate hockey talent pipeline.
+Colorado's hockey scene is well-established, supported by the Avalanche organization and a population that participates in winter sports broadly.
+Front Range programs from Denver to Colorado Springs are competitive, and the combination of altitude training and established coaching infrastructure has built Colorado into a recognized hockey talent pipeline.

 Season Cost by Level